-How to Play Twenty-Nine: Twenty-Nine Rules with Interactive Card Game Tutorial
+How to Play Twenty-Nine: Card Game Rules & Interactive Tutorial

 Twenty-nine is a 4 player "trick-taking" game.
 There are two teams of two, with partners sitting across from each other.